|

 because of the questionable historical reliability of this document, we have

 put it in the “possible” category.
 (Physical Reference.)
+(Bel and the Dragon is an apocryphal addition to the book

 Conclusions

-So what were dinosaurs like, according to the Bible?
-They were dangerous, deadly creatures, that one was wise to avoid.
-A "place of dinosaurs" was a place of death (Psa.
-44:19).
-But it was not difficult to avoid them, since they were associated with environments that were distinct from the primary areas of human habitation: the sea, fresh water rivers, and marshes (and perhaps the desert; Job 30:29).
-The Bible says that God had set a "guard" over them, implying a limitation in their range of movement (Job 7:12).
-There is no indication that these animals preyed on man himself, but only that they became violent when people entered their natural habitat and disturbed or attacked them, just as with other dangerous animals that exist today (Job 3:8, Psa.
+There is no indication that these animals preyed on human beings.
+But they did become violent when people entered their natural habitat and disturbed or attacked them, just as with other dangerous animals that exist today (Job 3:8, Psa.
 91:13).
-However, dinosaurs do seem to have attacked man's herds and flocks from time to time (Ps.
+However, dinosaurs do seem to have attacked herds and flocks from time to time (Ps.
 68:30, Jer.
 50:8), and occasional deadly attacks on people cannot be ruled out (especially before the Flood, see discussion of Job 9:13).

 An